 How to move more throughout your day, especially if you sit at a desk

-Luckily for me, I am a certified Yoga Teacher, Pilates Instructor, Personal Trainer, and Group Fitness Instructor… and even though I no longer teach, moving and stretching is a daily occurrence in my world.
-When I transitioned away from teaching and started spending more and more time behind my computer screen, I’ve noticed my body aching and becoming stiffer.
+Luckily for me, I am a certified Yoga Teacher, Pilates Instructor, Personal Trainer, and Group Fitness Instructor… and even though I no longer teach, moving and stretching is still a daily occurrence in my world.
+When I transitioned away from teaching and started spending more and more time behind my computer screen, I quickly noticed my body aching and becoming stiffer.

-This is a reminder for me to get up and move more throughout my day, to break up all that sitting.
+The change in my body was a reminder for me to get up and move more throughout my day, to break up all that sitting.
 And this post is inspired by that, and a reminder for you too, to move!

 How to Sit Less and Move More, Every Day